15 Ecommerce Email Marketing Strategies To Increase Conversion

 When you continually test your email subject lines, preview text, body copy, and visual elements, you will develop a repository of insights on what works well with your audience.

-And then you can repeat those strategies to reap the same results again and again.
+Then you can repeat those strategies to reap the same results again and again.

 5. Leverage email automated email campaigns

-Get ready for some more surprises – automated emails have a 119% higher click-through rate than regular non-automated campaigns.
+Not convinced?
+Then get this: automated emails have a 119% higher click-through rate than regular non-automated campaigns.

 The statistics provide a vital hint.